Clarissa Pinkola Estés: Life and career

 Estés was born in Gary, Indiana, to Emilio Maria Reyés and Cepción Ixtiz, who were from Mexico.
+She was later adopted by Hungarian immigrants.
 She is a certified senior Jungian analyst.
-She earned her doctorate, from the Union Institute & University [1981], in ethno-clinical psychology on the study of social and psychological patterns in cultural and tribal groups.
+She earned her doctorate from the Union Institute & University [1981] in ethno-clinical psychology on the study of social and psychological patterns in cultural and tribal groups.
 She is the author of many books on the journey of the soul.
 Beginning in 1992 and onward, her work has been published in 37 languages.
 Her book Women Who Run With the Wolves: Myths and Stories of The Wild Woman Archetype was on the New York Times best seller list for 145 weeks, as well as other best seller lists, including USA Today, Publishers Weekly, and Library Journal.

 Estés began her work in the 1960s at the Edward Hines Jr. Veterans Administration Hospital in Hines, Illinois.
 There she worked with World War I, World War II, Korean and Vietnam War soldiers who were living with quadraplegia, incapacitated by loss of arms and legs.
 She has worked at other facilities caring for severely injured children as well as shell-shocked war veterans and their families.
 Her teaching of writing, storytelling and traditional medicine practices continued in prisons, beginning in the early 1970s at the Men's Penitentiary in Colorado; the Federal Women's Prison at Dublin, California; the Montview Facility for Youth in Colorado; and other institutions.